davecharles/dc-maplecroft-de-test/README.md

 experience with GIS systems so would seek advice on best approaches.

 ### Performance
-Given more time I would profile the solution (e.g. using `memory-profiler`, `timeit` etc).
-I imagine efficiencies could be gained using something like `rapidjson`.
+Given more time I would profile the solution (e.g. using `memory-profiler`, `timeit` etc), for example I imagine efficiencies could be gained using something like `rapidjson`.
 I would also investigate chunked transfer encoding for large resources.
 Additionally, caching resources using a backing service (redis etc) or leveraging a CDN might be appropriate.

 I used `functools.lru_cache` in a couple of choice places which improved processing time.
 I also cached downloaded geoboundary files